discourse/discourse-developer-docs/docs/03-code-internals/23-customizing-the-post-menu.md

 **What is a core button?**

-Core buttons are the ones that ship by default with every Discourse installation to cover the basic features an user may need when interacting with a post.
+Core buttons are the ones that ship by default with every Discourse installation to cover the basic features a user may need when interacting with a post.
 They are not added by plugins or themes.

-Currently these are the core buttons: `read`, `like`, `copyLink`, `share`, `flag`, `edit`, `bookmark`, `delete`, `admin`, `reply`
+Currently, these are the core buttons: `read`, `like`, `copyLink`, `share`, `flag`, `edit`, `bookmark`, `delete`, `admin`, `reply`

 Notice that not every one of them is visible by default, `share` for example, is not added to the post menu unless your settings are changed.

-Some of them, also, are only displayed when certain criteria is met.
+Some of them also are only displayed when certain criteria is met.

-If you're a plugin or theme author and requires more advanced capabilities, like for example customizing buttons provided by plugins, to fine tune the post menu to your needs.
-Then you need to use our API.
+If you're a plugin or theme author and require more advanced capabilities, like customizing buttons provided by plugins to fine-tune the post menu to your needs, then you need to use our API.

-### The customization API
+### The API

 To customize the buttons, you need to register a value transformer like below: